Supporting children with special educational needs and disabilities.

 Identification and Early Intervention

 When children start with us at Nursery we make sure they are given a thorough induction which allows for the child’s key person and child’s parents to discuss the child.
 This ensures Nursery have a complete picture of the whole child and information will feed in to our Getting to Know You sheets.
 We fully understand the importance of a transition that suits each child and we will be as flexible as possible on this.
 Parents are asked to complete several documents that give us an insight how best to meet their child’s needs no matter how complex they may be.
-Two members of staff have recently been trained on the Leuven’s Wellbeing and Involvement scale which we use to measure how well the child is settling in to Nursery.
-They have disseminated their learning to the rest of the team.
 Parents give consent for other agencies and other professionals, (such as Health Visitors, Speech and Language Therapists and Educational Phycologists), to be involved so staff can liaise with them for advice and discussions regarding the child’s needs, next steps and achievements.
 Laura Larsen, Nursery Manager is the setting’s Special Educational Needs Coordinator (SENCO) and has a wealth of experience working with families and children sensitively to overcome any barriers some children may have to achieving their full potential here at Nursery.
 She has worked at the Nursery since 1999 and holds a wealth of relevant qualifications including level 6 in Child Care, Learning and Development, Level 5 Management and has Early Years Professional Status.
 To contact her please call Nursery on 01253 700181.
 The whole team work together to identify any additional needs the children in their care may have and staff meetings allow the opportunity for the team to work together with Laura to decide the best way forward with the child’s best interests always our main priority.
 Staff are mindful of our Special Educational Needs, and Equal Opportunity Policies and they are continually updating their professional development so they have the skills they need to fulfil their role as a key person.
 We have very effective working relations with our local inclusion teacher (Inclusion Development Support Services).
 Identification of any additional educational needs are sensitively discussed with parents.
 The graduated response to these needs is followed and parents are involved and supported throughout so they fully understand next steps and abbreviations are always explained fully.
 All children access the Early Years Foundation Stage Curriculum and staff carefully plan their next steps and record any achievements and efforts in their own special journal.
-We complete development check twice yearly for all our children and plan next steps and learning opportunities which are interesting to them and relevant.
+We complete termly development checks for all our children and plan next steps and learning opportunities which are interesting to them and relevant.
 We have strong home links with families and good communications are embedded in the work we do.
 We meet with families informally on a daily basis and in more formal meetings which might be needed to review children’s development and decide whether further support would benefit the child.
 If it was agreed additional support was needed then a Targeted Learning Plan would be put in place clearly stating a few achievable targets for the child to work towards.
 At this point the child would be placed on the setting’s Code of Practice which states they are receiving additional support.
 It may be decided best to refer the child to the Early Years Panel to request further support such as Educational Phycologist assessment or for 1:1 support within the setting.
 A Common Assessment Framework may be put in place if a child receives additional support to ensure all agencies involved with the child are working together effectively for the good of the child.
 This whole process must have the parent’s consent and they are involved fully in all decisions made about their child.
 It is the role of the SENCO to listen and understand the views of the parents, be sensitive and reassuring to the child and family.

 Teaching and Learning Part 1 – Practitioners and Practice

 The staff we have at Nursery are by far the best resource we have when it comes to children.
-Each member of staff is trained in Early Years to at least level 3, one member of the team is qualified to a level 4, the Manager level 6 and the Supervisor has a BA Honours Degree in Early Years.
+Each member of staff is trained, or is in training in Early Years to at least level 3, one member of the team is qualified to a level 4 and the Manager level 6.
 The Manager has been working with children for 20 years and is always striving for ‘the best’ in all aspects of Nursery life.
 Staff training is ongoing and the dedicated team work together well sharing their knowledge with each other to maximise their new skills in the nursery for the benefit of all children.
 Each member of the team has their own areas of responsibility and their skills and experience helps them in their roles.
 Some of these roles are, Parental Involvement Coordinator (PICO) and Equality Named Coordinator (ENCO).
 On Induction parents are shown around the Nursery and they are told all about the Early Years Foundation Stage and how we implement this with all the children.
 The Early Years Foundation Stage comprises of seven areas of learning, Personal Social and Emotional, Physical, Communication and Language, Mathematics, Literacy, Understanding the World and Expressive Arts and Design.
 Our approach is relevant to each child and each child will be working towards their own targets identified by their Key Person.
 Each member of staff has their own area within the Nursery in which it is up to them to meet the needs of their Key children but accessible to all and these areas are rotated monthly to ensure all children spend quality time with their Key Person in all areas and aspects of the Nursery.
 Staff are experienced in offering challenging opportunities which are differentiated to make learning suit all children.
 We group children in a way which best suits the child, for example some children who have targets set on a Targeted Learning Plan respond well to small groups in a quiet space so a couple of children will work with one member of staff in our calm sensory room where distractions are limited.
 We like to involve the children as much as possible in decision making and their views and ideas are sought through questionnaires, circle time and through close observations of the children we pick up on their interest’s, ideas and learning styles.
 Areas within the Nursery are changed and relevant to the children.
 For example: a trip to Disney for one little girl resulted in her asking us to change the role play area in to a palace; a group of boys favoured the small world area, in particular dinosaur play so to entice them to do some mark making the dinosaurs came along to the workshop and together the boys and the dinosaurs made some lovely marks using pens, paint and scissors.
 We also ask for feedback from parents to improve the service which we provide.
 We obtain such information through meetings, questionnaires, home link sheets and questionnaires.
-We also have a suggestion box situated in the corridor.

 Teaching and Learning Part 2 – Provision & Resources